Ukrainian Christmas Eve Tradition

 This holiday was a lot of fun for children in the olden days, especially village children, as they had more freedom to frolic in the straw and hay brought into the home, and strayed over the floor and on the dinner table.
 This was done to experience the nontraditional environment Mother Mary and Joseph faced that night, as they were searching for a place for Mary to give birth to baby Jesus.

 Once the meal was ready, the children were asked to watch the sky for the appearance of the brightest star, which was a sign that Jesus was born.
-At that time the head of the household, normally the father or the grandfather, would bring into the home a beautifully arranged sheaf of wheat, and greet the whole family with a special Christmas greeting.
-The sheaf on wheat would then be placed in the corner of the dining room.
+At that time the head of the household, normally the father or the grandfather, would bring in a beautifully arranged sheaf of wheat, called Didukh, and greet the whole family with a special Christmas greeting.
+The “Didukh” would then be placed in the corner of the dining room.

 Nowadays, we usually have a flower arrangement with wheat stalks, or a dainty, miniature sheaf of wheat tied neatly with a red ribbon and displayed in the home.